-- A. The lease assets are recognised as right-of-use asset and lease liability at the date available for use by the Group.
-Lease payments are recognised as an expense on a straight-line basis over the lease term for either short-term leases or leases for which the underlying asset is of low value. - B. At the commencement date, the right-of-use asset measured at cost shall comprise the amount of the initial measurement of lease liability-y and any initial direct costs incurred.
+- A. Leases are recognised as right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.
+For short-term leases or leases of low-value assets, lease payments are recognised as an expense on a straight-line basis over the lease term. - B. At the commencement date, the right-of-use asset measured at cost shall comprise the amount of the initial measurement of lease liability and any initial direct costs incurred.
 The right-of-use asset subsequently measured at cost model and shall be depreciated from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term. - C. The lease liability is at the present value of the lease payments that are not paid and shall be discounted using the Group's incremental borrowing rate at commencement date.
 The lease payments include fixed payments less any lease incentives receivable.
 The lease liability is subsequently measured using an effective interest method on an amortised cost basis and the interest expense is allocated over the lease term.
 The amount of the remeasurement of the lease liability shall be recognised as an adjustment to the right-of-use asset if there are changes in the lease term or to the lease payments not arising from contract modifications.